aws/aws-sam-cli-app-templates/go1.x/cookiecutter-aws-sam-eventbridge-hello-golang/{{cookiecutter.project_name}}/README.md

 {{ cookiecutter.project_name }}$ sam build
 ```

-The SAM CLI installs dependencies defined in `HelloWorldFunction/build.gradle`, creates a deployment package, and saves it in the `.aws-sam/build` folder.
+The SAM CLI installs dependencies defined in `go.mod`, creates a deployment package, and saves it in the `.aws-sam/build` folder.

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.